ssshrihari/Thanos/README.md

 I've spent the past few years honing my skills and contributing to a variety of projects, from scalable web development to robust microservice architectures.

-I have a strong focus on building efficient, scalable, and fault-tolerant systems.
+I have a strong focus on building efficient and scalable systems.

 I'm always excited to collaborate on projects and eager to learn more.